jonathan366/MerkleTrees/README.md

 The hash in `leaves` is then pushed into the `merkleRoot` function with the array of hashed email addresses to calculate the Merkle root.

+### Step 3

-- Then finally, the Merkle proof for a given email address can be generated
+Then finally, the Merkle proof for a given email address can be generated

 ```javascript
 function generateMerkleProof(email, emails) {